ARC Groups Benefits Inc. - Cutting Edge Solutions

 1. Accountability

-2. Purpose of Collecting Information
+2. Identifying the Purposes of Information Collection

-• Communicate with you.
+• Communicate with you;

-• Confirm your identity and update your information.
+• Confirm your identity and update your information;

-• Conduct internal data management and analysis.
+• Perform internal data management and analysis;

-• Maintaining quality service levels.
+• Maintain quality service levels;

-• Training our employees.
+• Train our employees.

 3. Consent